 Ho’oip’i Falls Trail on Kauai is a short but action-packed hike taking you to two waterfalls.
-The first falls is a great spot for cliff jumping or a refreshing dip.
+The first waterfall is a great spot for cliff jumping or a refreshing dip.
 The second falls is one you may recognize from the film Jurassic Park.
 The trail is very muddy at times but leads you through some unbelievable scenes as vines and ferns are strewn throughout huge trees on either side of the Ho’opi’i Falls trail.

 There is also a rock pool halfway down the waterfall to check out.
 It’s pretty much a natural hot tub… minus the heat.
 Around the corner from the first falls is another cliff jump people were doing while we were there but we just jumped right at the falls then continued on hiking.

 The main falls are in a famous location.
 It is the scene of Amber Mine from Jurassic Park.
 It doesn’t look quite the same and a lot greener when I visited but nonetheless, you will find yourself standing on a Hollywood set as you watch the water flow down Ho’opi’i Falls.

 Queens Bath Cliff Jump

 Queen’s Bath is a pretty precarious place.
 As you walk in there is a sign stating how many people have died in the Queen’s Bath area.
 It was close to 30 people who have lost their lives here.
-On a calm day it’s a great spot to hang out and even jump about but when there is even a small swell it can be incredibly dangerous even to stand on the cliff edge.
+On a calm day, it’s a great spot to hang out and even jump about but when there is even a small swell it can be incredibly dangerous even to stand on the cliff edge.

 The day we went had a tiny swell and we stayed well away from the areas one may consider jumping on a smaller day.
 However, in the main pool there is a small little jump of about 3 meters into the shallow, but crystal clear water.
 We had some fun jumping in and chilling in this swimming hole.
 It is protected in part by the rock wall and only some of the wave crashes through.
 Once again, on a day of swell, this pool is a death trap.
 On a small day, it is a fun swimming hole.
 Identifying the difference is obviously very, very important.
 If you aren’t sure, ask a local or just enjoy this spot with the eyes.

+Makaleha Falls Hike on Kauai takes about two hours round trip if you don’t stop for photos or spend too long at the falls.
 The hike begins along the Makaleha Stream and follows it the whole way up to the falls.
 I lost count of the river crossings and many of them left no option other than to wade through the water.
 I managed to keep one shoe dry!